If this tool helped you, you can buy us a coffee ☕

 Online CRC16 checksum tool to calculate 16-bit cyclic redundancy check values for text, Hex, and Base64 data to verify data integrity.

-When you need to generate a fixed-length, irreversible "digital fingerprint" for a piece of data to verify its integrity, manually implementing the HAVAL algorithm is complex.
+When you need to generate a fixed-length, irreversible "digital fingerprint" for a piece of data to verify its integrity, manually implementing the HAVAL algorithm can be complex.
 This tool quickly calculates the corresponding digest value for your input text or encoded string using the HAVAL (Hash of Variable Length) algorithm.
-HAVAL is a cryptographic hash function that maps input data of arbitrary length into a fixed-length hash value (digest) of 128, 160, 192, 224, or 256 bits through 3, 4, or 5 passes (rounds of computation).
+HAVAL is a cryptographic hash function that maps input data of arbitrary length into a fixed-length hash value (digest) of 128, 160, 192, 224, or 256 bits through 3, 4, or 5 passes (rounds) of computation.

 No. Hashing is a one-way, irreversible cryptographic process.
 It is impossible to reverse-engineer the original input data from the generated hash value.
 Its primary purpose is to verify data integrity.